AbhinavGupta-de/GPT-Teaching-Assistant/readme.md

 1. Navigate to the backend directory: `cd backend`
 2. Build the project: `./mvnw clean install`
+3. Also, add your Open AI API key in the environment variables before running the project!
-3. Run the application: `./mvnw spring-boot:run`
+4. Run the application: `./mvnw spring-boot:run`

 ## Architecture Explanation